Celomarcelo/Your-Health/README.md

 | All functions tested        | All functions behave as expected                   | Pass      |

 This table provides a clear overview of each function's behavior and the outcome of the tests conducted.

+## Future Functionality

+Below are potential features that could be implemented in future updates of the code:

+- **Customized Meal Plans:** Develop a feature that generates personalized meal plans based on the user's dietary preferences, restrictions, and health goals.

+- **Export Data:** Implement functionality to allow users to export their health data in various formats (e.g., CSV, PDF) for further analysis or sharing with healthcare professionals.

+- **Feedback System:** Incorporate a feedback system to gather user feedback and suggestions for improving the application.

+These are just a few ideas for potential enhancements to the codebase that could improve the user experience and functionality of the application.